 Looking for the best bakeries in Rome?
 Then you are in the right place!

-We have cherry-picked historic “forni” and “panifici” where to find the best local-style breads, crunchy pizzas and further savoury specialties.
+We have cherry-picked historic “forni” and “panifici” where to taste freshly baked breads, crunchy pizzas and other local specialties.

 For those with a sweet tooth, do not miss our tips for the best “pasticcerie” (pastry shops) in Rome.

 1. FORNO ROSCIOLI

 Roscioli is a true institution for big foodies in Rome.

 The historic bakery is located within walking distance of Campo de’ Fiori.
 Here you can find delicious breads and pizza by-the-slice, along with other treats and tidbits.

 Just a few meters away from Forno Roscioli step into the Salumeria Roscioli, one of the best gourmet shops in Rome.
 Be ready to indulge in must-try Italian specialties, from tasty cheeses to cured meats, award-winning wines, olive oils, aged vinegars and much more.

 By the way Roscioli is a must-stop of our Rome Food Tour.
 Do not miss it!

 - Address: Via dei Chiavari, 34 (Campo de’ Fiori)